On algebraic curves A(x)-B(y)=0 of genus zero: Introduction

-In this paper we propose a new approach to the problem, based on techniques introduced in the recent paper \cite{semi} concerning rational solutions of the functional equation $A\circ X=X\circ B$.
-This approach permits to obtain restrictions on a possible ramification of a basis of series $A$ in geometric terms, and to show that for any $A$ obeying these restrictions a sequence of $B_i$ as above actually exists.
+Our approach is based on techniques introduced in the recent paper \cite{semi}.
+This paper studies rational solutions of the functional equation \be \l{se} A\circ X=X\circ B\ee using Riemann surface orbifolds.
+For the first time orbifolds were used in the context of functional equations in the paper \cite{e2} devoted to commuting rational functions.
+However, in \cite{e2} orbi\-folds appear in a dynamical context as a certain characteristic of the Poincar\'e function, while in \cite{semi} an orbifold is attached directly to any rational function.
+The approach of \cite{semi} permits to obtain restrictions on possible ramifications of solutions of \eqref{2} in terms of the corresponding orbifolds, and to give transparent proofs of Theorems \ref{m} and \ref{m2}.

 The paper is organized as follows.
-In the second section we recall basic facts about two-dimensional orbifolds and some results from the papers \cite{lau}, \cite{semi}.
-In the third section we provide low bounds for the genus of $\f E_{A,B}$.
-In the fourth section we prove Theorem \ref{m}.
-Finally, in the fifth section we consider an example illustrating methods and results of the article.
+In the second section we recall basic facts about Riemann surface orbifolds and some results from the papers \cite{lau} and \cite{semi}.
+We also express the condition that the Galois closure of $\C(z)/\C(A)$ has genus zero or one in terms of orbifolds.
+In the third and the fourth sections we prove Theorem \ref{m2} and Theorem \ref{m} correspondingly.
+Finally, in the fifth section we consider an example illustrating Theorem \ref{m}.